-In the fulfillment of the mandate, the Special Rapporteur:
+In the fulfilment of the mandate, the Special Rapporteur:

 - Responds to information received concerning the human rights situation of people living in extreme poverty;

-- Submits annual reports to the Human Rights Council and to the General Assembly on the activities of the mandate.
+- Submits annual reports to the Human Rights Council and to the General Assembly;

 - Communicates with States and other concerned parties with regard to alleged cases of violations of the human rights of people living in poverty and social exclusion (See Individual Complaints) and other issues related to the mandate.